 LIBRARY LEARNING COMMONS will be OPEN MONDAY – FRIDAY 8:40 – 9:00

 Exceptions include Staff Meetings, Special Events, and the last two weeks of school for inventory.
 If we have a guest teacher the Library will also be closed before school.
 In all these cases there is outside supervision available.
-Please also note there is a 30-student maximum in the library before school.

 *Primary Book Exchange 9:00 – 9:30 Monday to Friday

 *Intermediate Book Exchange 12:47 – 1:17

 **Please note there is no book exchange on Wednesday afternoons because I am teaching a class during that time.

 How to choose a "Just Right" book:

 How many books can I take out?
 Students can take out up to 5 books (more for school projects).